jayzheng98/jayzheng98.github.io/_projects/project2.md

 ### Security threat behavior detection (low → middle)
 **1.** The general idea for detection at this level is:
  - *Traverse within "CTI" to obtain all attack patterns' entities (CTI)*
- - *Traverse downward to "asset" through "syslog" to find related logs for each pattern (behavior data)*
+ - *Traverse to "asset" through "syslog" to find related logs for each pattern (behavior data)*
  - *Output the traversal path as the detection result*

 ```sql